 Terminal Initialization scripts¶

-The system uses bash as a default shell.
-The Jupyterlab terminal uses a non-login shell, which means ~/.bashrc is not called
+The Jupyterlab terminal uses a non-login shell, which means ~/.bashrc is not called by default when a new terminal session starts.

-by default when a new terminal session starts. ~/.profile on the other hand is called.
+~/.profile on the other hand is called.

 You can therefore use it for any bash initialization code.
-A new ~/.profile is created at login time if it does not exist,

-and it also calls ~/.bashrc, so you can add you customization (e.g. update PATH, setup rust or julia, etc) to either one.
+A new ~/.profile is created at login time if it does not exist, and it also calls ~/.bashrc, so you can add you customization (e.g. update PATH, setup rust or julia, etc) to either one.